bcherny/bcherny.github.io/_posts/2022-01-17-Dinosaur-food.md

 Of course, this is the same tree that grows ぎんなん (Ginkgo nuts), an East Asian delicacy found in many dishes, 茶碗蒸し (Chawanmushi) for example.

 Ginkgo has been around so long, it predates the dinosaurs!
 And we still eat it!
 How cool is that.
-This got me thinking -- what are the oldest food we consume today?
+This got me thinking -- what are the oldest foods we consume today?

 Criteria: